 To erase the names of inactive limits, scroll to the operating limit group.
 Wait until the display scrolls through the name of each limit.
-The names of inactive limits will be erased automatically.
 If the alert is on, only the names of active limits will remain.

 NO FAULT appears on the display (see Figure 3-28) when no limits have been reached.